maks-p/cax_mortgage/README.md

 * Target Variable: Result (Funded or Not Funded)
 * 22 Features
 * Class Imbalance: Funded: 36,023 ( 78.9% ) / Not Funded:	9,619 ( 21.1% )

+# Outliers

+* Dropped 1,348 observations (0.30%) based on Mortgage Amount or Property Value more than 3 Standard Deviations higher than Mean.